acterics/weather-app/README.md

 ## Installation

-- `make` `make docker-build-arm` to compiling sources for arm.
+- `make` or `make docker-build-arm` to compiling sources for arm.
 Binaries destination `./bin/weather-app.kexe`